Teaching

 Participation in real and significant scientific research can increase a student's confidence, and introduces them to the challenges, rewards, missteps and joys of success that go along with independent research projects.
 Picking an appropriate project, in terms of difficulty level, student interest and duration, is paramount, and I choose projects in collaboration with each student.
 As a mentor, my goal is to develop projects that are authentic, challenging, feasible and will encourage the student to think deeply about the topic beyond merely the task at hand.
 Each student requires their own path, and this path may not be identical to my own.
 As such, I aim for flexibility when explaining projects and searching with students for answers to their questions.
 I constantly seek the clearest and most natural method for reaching each student in my approach to both mentoring and teaching.

 I have mentored many students, from high school through graduate school, and also worked with many postdocs.
-If you are interested in joining my group, please contact me (see contact information below).
 I am also the PI and director of our Northwestern CIERA REU program.